Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 ### Unmount Alluxio-FUSE

-To list the mounting points, on the node where the file system is mounted, point a shell to your `$ALLUXIO_HOME` and run:

-To umount a previoulsy mounted Alluxio-FUSE file sytem, on the node where the file system is mounted, point a shell to your `$ALLUXIO_HOME` and run:
+To umount a previously mounted Alluxio-FUSE file sytem, on the node where the file system is mounted, point a shell to your `$ALLUXIO_HOME` and run:

 {% include Mounting-Alluxio-FS-with-FUSE/alluxio-fuse-umount.md %}